 Awards and Accolades

 Farima has been honored with numerous awards in performing arts communities for excellence, cultural diplomacy and preservation, and for expertise of leadership.
 Farima is the recipient of the prestigious UN/UNAaward for her dance ethnology research and globally advocating dance education, inspiring positive personal and social change, as well as advocating dance history and dance archeological preservation.
 She has been similarly recognized by the European Union.
 Farima has received an appreciation award by the Turkish Ministry of Art.
 She is the first Iranian-American to perform live at the Temple of Artemis in Ephesus, Turkey, first Iranian-American woman to perform and be recognized by the National Folk Dance Organization of America, and her Simorgh Dance Collective was the first Iranian dance company, directed by an Iranian woman to perform during a reception for President Obama.
-She has also been recognized by Congressman Mike Honda, the Iranian Woman’s Rights Committee “30 Voices”, Tumata (Music and Cultural Organization of Turkey), San Jose City College, San Jose State University, Cal State Hayward, Bay Area Dance Watch, the Payvand Cultural Group, Iranian Inspiration Organization, Vienna Conservatory, Istanbul Youth Art Conservatory, and the University of Manchester.
+She has also been recognized by Congressman Mike Honda, Alaska Governor Bill Walker, the Iranian Woman’s Rights Committee “30 Voices”, Tumata (Music and Cultural Organization of Turkey), San Jose City College, San Jose State University, Cal State Hayward, Bay Area Dance Watch, the Payvand Cultural Group, Iranian Inspiration Organization, Vienna Conservatory, Istanbul Youth Art Conservatory, and the University of Manchester.
 Farima is the first woman to lead a zikr and ancient Persian healing ritual within modern Turkey.
 In 2018, she became the first American-Iranian woman honored to be a TEDx dance speaker and performer.
 She is the first Iranian woman artist to receive the Bay Area Dance Watch Single Rose honorary award.
 Farima’s research and unique approach to classical and sacred dance and her research in ancient healing rituals are now being used in many educational institutions, dance schools, and healing centers worldwide.